Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

 		- examples
 			- "just try it"
 			- "experience new things"
-- #DrK Competence comes from empathic mirroring
+- #Ref/DrK Competence comes from empathic mirroring
 	- #TO/DO/CONCEPTUALIZE Confidence problems come from when parents can mirror the child's emotional needs
 		- #TO/EXPLORE/RESEARCH  [[Attachment Theory]]